Advent, the season of watchful waiting, begins today.

 Advent calendars have been around a long time; I guess folks have long known how hard it is for children to wait.
 Everybody understands when kids sometimes become impatient: they fidget, and are prone to pick fights in their flailing, their unhappiness.
 They sometimes lose hope, declaring loudly that whatever it is they are waiting for will never get arrive, begin, be over, get better.
 “When, when, when??” they beg, sometimes becoming angry after a time, until they fall asleep, murmuring, waiting.

 Good thing this never happens with grown ups.

 It was someone loving but practical, I bet, someone who understood children think and was willing to simply Work With That, who figured out that something else was needed to keep the sons and daughters engaged for the long haul.
-It was certainly not the lofty elders of the church, who insisted, in ill-advised lectures to the weary and secretly eye-rolling mothers, that it was their children’s insufficient understanding of the ecclesiastical marvel of the Prophecy Fulfilled that was the problem at hand.
+It was certainly not the lofty elders of the church, who insisted, in ill-advised lectures to the weary and secretly eye-rolling mothers, that it was their children’s insufficient understanding of the ecclesiastical marvel that was the problem at hand.
 Someone who got that no matter how much the grown ups thought that the anticipation and excitement of a pink candle in the third week of four ought to be sufficient sustenance for the long wait of childhood advents, it often didn’t feel like enough.

 Children often felt they’d been waiting longer than they should, than they ought to be expected to.
 It was so hard to be patient and good, They were tired, and losing hope.
 They needed some interim gratification, something tangible, some daily breadcrumb to mark the way, assuring them that they were on the right path and getting a little closer, at least, to the Promise Fulfilled.